dl4062/facial_recognition_final_project/README.md

 # Facial Recognition Freestyle Project

-This repo will help you determine the diversity of your data set using the imagga API.
+This repo will help you determine the diversity a group of photos using the imagga API.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Installing